 Monthly assessments (HOA dues) for property maintenance, operation of community facilities and certain recreational and community services range from around $800 to $1,000, depending upon the type of housing owned.
 The Waterford congregate facility has a higher monthly assessment because it offers more services such as dining and housekeeping.
 The work is provided to the Homeowners Associations through an on-site property manager.

-There is a one-time membership transfer fee, which is currently $9,000, for residents new to the Rossmoor community.
+There is a one-time membership transfer fee, which will be $10,000 for all sales that close escrow on or after July 1, 2019, for residents new to the Rossmoor community.

 The monthly assessment covers the following on the condominiums and co-ops: